Estimated Reading Time: 4 minutes

 Integrating a cell phone signal booster into a company’s Wi-Fi system has the potential of diminishing critical bandwidth and cutting into the overall signal strength.
 Find a cell phone booster system that works independent of Wi-Fi and one that can actually serve as a critical lifeline for transmitting email, documents and data, if your in-office Wi-Fi system goes down.

 If you’d like to find out more about WilsonPro’s solutions to enhance the cell phone signals at your worksite, browse our cell signal booster options.
-Or, download our case study to learn how a prominent NYC retailer quickly achieved flawless cell coverage with a WilsonPro signal booster system.
+Or, download our Buyer's Guide to learn which solution is best for your wireless signal needs.